-Back in the early 1980s both I and Anders Wästfelt had unknowingly of each other begun activities that would inevitably make our roads cross.
+Back in the early 1980s, both Anders Wästfelt and I, unknowingly of each other, began activities that would inevitably make our paths cross.

-Already in 1976 I started to get seriously interested in China and was amazed by the fact that in the city where I actually lived, there had been the head office of the 18th century Swedish East India Company, and that besides that the head office building was still standing, there were a whole lot of other buildings and places left from that time.
+Already in 1976, I started to become seriously interested in China.
+I was amazed to discover that in the city where I lived, there had been the head office of the 18th-century Swedish East India Company.
+Moreover, not only was the head office building still standing, but there were also a whole host of other buildings and places left from that time.

-Eventually I started to look into the history of the Swedish East India Company (1731-1813), and the mystery that appeared to cloud the foundering of the Götheborg in 1745.
-I had at this time even started to collect Chinese porcelain from the period, occasionally finding pieces that must have come from the East Indiaman.
+Eventually, I began delving into the history of the Swedish East India Company (1731-1813), and the mystery that seemed to shroud the sinking of the Götheborg in 1745.
+By this time, I had also started collecting Chinese porcelain from the period, occasionally finding pieces that must have come from the East Indiaman.

-Part of the most interesting exhibits in the museum to me, was the porcelain donated by James Keiller who in 1906 had thoroughly salvaged what he felt was worth salvaging from the East Indiaman Götheborg.
+Part of the most interesting exhibits in the museum to me, was the porcelain donated to the Museum in 1919 (GM:7443) by James Keiller who in 1906 to 19007 had thoroughly salvaged what he felt was worth salvaging from the East Indiaman Götheborg.

-To me it was also obvious that this cargo could prove an invaluable help towards the dating of otherwise un-datable Chinese export porcelain, still available in droves in Swedish antiques shops.
-One thing to remember is that this happened in the early 1980s which was much before people like Michael Hatcher had started to pick up whole porcelain cargoes in the South East Asian waters.
+To me, it was also obvious that this cargo could prove an invaluable help towards the dating of otherwise un-datable Chinese export porcelain, still available in droves in Swedish antique shops.
+One thing to remember is that this happened in the early 1980s, which was much before people like Michael Hatcher had started to pick up whole porcelain cargoes in the South East Asian waters.

-One question that intrigued me and I could not find any answer to was how come that the Gotheborg sank that close to home in the first place?
+One question that intrigued me, and to which I could not find an answer, was how come the Gotheborg sank so close to home in the first place?
 It just must have left some kind of impression in the literature, somewhere?

-The local Gothenburg lore was full of memories and myths from the time of the mysterious foundering of the Swedish East Indiaman Gotheborg 240 years earlier.
-If you at that time had asked anyone, everybody were certain that there had been something funny going on and that there must have been some monkey business involved.
-But, nobody could tell what.
-It was just 'felt' that something was wrong.
+The local Gothenburg lore was full of memories and myths from the time of the mysterious sinking of the Swedish East Indiaman Gotheborg 240 years earlier.
+If you had asked anyone at that time, everybody was certain that there had been something funny going on, and that there must have been some monkey business involved.
+But nobody could tell what.
+It was just 'felt' that something was wrong

 I looked everywhere for answers.

-The Regional Archive (Landsarkivet) had a large collection of documents but nothing that answered this simple question.
-The Museum of Maritime History in Gothenburg had some documents too of which a lot were related to the salvage operation by James Keiller and Carl Lyon in around 1906.
-The one sentence "due to the shortcomings of the pilot" that appeared in the Sven T Kjellberg (1972) book about the Swedish East India Company, remained the one clue there were.
-Eventually I did myself find this actual source - this tiny line in a small handwritten comment in the "Ledger A of the SOIC" at the Regional Archive in Göteborg but beside this, all else remained in infuriating darkness.
+The Regional Archive (Landsarkivet) had a large collection of documents, but nothing that answered this simple question.
+The Museum of Maritime History in Gothenburg had some documents too, many of which were related to the salvage operation by James Keiller and Carl Lyon around 1906.
+The one sentence "due to the shortcomings of the pilot" that appeared in Sven T Kjellberg's (1972) book about the Swedish East India Company, remained the only clue there was.
+Eventually, I did find this actual source - this tiny line in a small neatly handwritten comment in the "Ledger A of the SOIC" at the Regional Archive in Göteborg.
+But besides this, all else remained in infuriating darkness.

-In the collection of the Historical Museum of Gothenburg were also some artefacts that were said to have been made from blackened oak from the hull of the original Gotheborg.
-On these items there occasionally occurred small handwritten messages glued or stapled onto them, to the effect that there had been something not quite regular with this foundering.
-The word used was "underslef" meaning - fraud or embezzlement - meaning literally that you deliver less than you charge for, but nowhere was there any real information to be found.
-Other sources talked about hidden compartments in the hull that had been used for smuggling silk or porcelain but failed to connect the dots to anything like an explanation.
+In the collection of the Historical Museum of Gothenburg, there were also some artifacts that were said to have been made from blackened oak from the hull of the original Gotheborg.
+On these items, there occasionally occurred small handwritten messages glued or stapled onto them, suggesting that there had been something not quite regular with this sinking.
+The word used was "underslef," meaning fraud or embezzlement - literally that you deliver less than you charge for.
+However, nowhere was there any substantial information to be found.
+Other sources talked about hidden compartments in the hull that had been used for smuggling silk or porcelain but failed to connect the dots to anything like a coherent explanation.

-In this process I had started to track down and read every single book that could possibly mention this "accident".
-My hope was that somewhere in a fleeting observation there would be recorded a contemporary meaning about what had happened, or at least something.
-Most hope I had put into contemporary newspapers or travelogues, or published diaries that covered the period, but nothing, one of the reasons being that at this time there were hardly any newspapers printed, in the first place.
+In this process, I had started to track down and read every single book that could possibly mention this "accident."
+My hope was that somewhere in a fleeting observation, there would be a recorded contemporary meaning about what had happened, or at least something.
+Most hope I had put into contemporary newspapers or travelogues, or published diaries that covered the period, but found nothing.
+One of the reasons being that at this time, there were hardly any newspapers printed in the first place.

-By now I had started to become convinced that there indeed must be something hidden here.
-I found it hard to believe that a financial loss of this magnitude with ship, cargo and all, could have happened within sight of the home harbor, without it leaving any clear explanation anywhere, in any document.
-With a crew of 200 and a city population of about 5,000 there could not have been many families that did not have a relative or a neighbor on board.
+By now, I had started to become convinced that there indeed must be something hidden here.
+I found it hard to believe that a financial loss of this magnitude, with ship and cargo, could have happened within sight of the home harbor, without it leaving any clear explanation anywhere, in any document.
+With a crew of 200 and a city population of about 5,000, there could not have been many families that did not have a relative or a neighbor on board.
 Why was there no explanation?

 Then suddenly one reference appeared.
-It said that "in 1745 the captain Moreen himself was to come down to the City Magistrate to with 'hand on pen' sign an explanation to what has transpired".
-This was good news but then again - nowhere - in the archives could this specific document be found.
+It said that "in 1745 the captain Moreen himself was to come down to the City Magistrate to, with 'hand on pen,' sign an explanation to what had transpired."
+This was good news, but then again, nowhere in the archives could this specific document be found.

 The Western Swedish Archipelago offers many possible wreck sites from the Viking age and onwards.
 In December 1982 as luck would have it he received a telephone call from the marine archaeological author Catharina Ingelman-Sundberg who was researching famous Swedish ship wrecks, and wanted to know if Anders knew anything about the East Indiaman Götheborg that obviously had foundered and sunk at Nya Elfsborg basically just outside of the Gothenburg harbor.